ker2x/DearDiary/Writerside/topics/FAQ.md

 Rude.

-## how is this logbook organized ?
+## How is this logbook organized ?

 it's not.
+But I archived the [old diary entries here](Dear-Diary-archived.md)

+## You're using a lot of curse words, are you angry ?

+No, I'm French.
+It's normal.
+> You'll pay for this one Copilot.
+I'm not sure how, but you'll pay.

+##